sergmain/metaheuristic-docs/p/description-of-env-yaml.md

 ### Definition

-When snippet is being invoked it will be supplied with an absolute path to parameter file.
+When Function is being invoked at Processor side, it will be supplied with an absolute path to parameter file.
-This parameter will always be the last parameter in the list of parameters which snippet will receive.
+This parameter file will always be the last parameter in the list of parameters which Function will receive.

 ### Structure